 Research

 My research interests focus on the intersection of the history of religion, persecution, and genocide.
-I am dedicated to studying how religion and ideology have been used as tools of oppression for centuries.
-More specifically, I am interested in Jewish history, antisemitism, and the Holocaust, as well as anti-Yazidi sentiment in Iraq and the 2014 Yazidi Genocide.
+I am dedicated to studying how religion and ideology have been used as tools of oppression for centuries, especially against ethnoreligious and racial minorities.
+More specifically, I am interested in the 2014 Yazidi Genocide and the history of anti-Yazidi sentiment in the Middle East, as well as in the Holocaust, the history of antisemitism, and Jewish history.

 I continued my scholarly endeavors during the summer of 2020, when I participated in the ISGAP-Oxford Summer Institute for Curriculum Development in Critical Antisemitism Studies as a Wiesel-King Scholar.
 I learned about the history of antisemitism and its contemporary manifestations from leading antisemitism studies scholars, and I developed a program to combat antisemitism on my college campus.